Harshita-Kanal/Harshita-Kanal/README.md

 Thanks For taking out the time to look here, you are in for a treat!<br>
 I am Harshita, :girl:<br>
 A Computer Science undergraduate, Front-End developer and a Machine Learning Enthusiast. <br>
-Look around to find my projects, and other involvements. <br>
+Look around to find my projects, and other involvements.
 * I'm currently exploring deep learning and the amazing world of data science :star:
 * I'm looking to collaborate on anything that you want me to :smile:<br>
 * How to reach me :cherry_blossom: <br>